 Hello, beginners!
 Today, we will learn our first 20 regular Spanish adjectives.
-But first, let’s understand what an adjective is.
+If you don’t remember what an adjective is, click here.

 In Spanish, adjectives have gender and number.
 This means they change depending on if the noun they describe is masculine (boy) or feminine (girl), and if it is singular (one) or plural (more than one).